Creative ways to prototype your way to success

 • You can certainly test functioning prototypes produced with tools like Axure.
 Don’t forget to make your functioning prototypes available for online access!

 • Be creative!
 There really are no limitations.
-If you don’t know where to start, check out The Prototyping Startup Guide.
+If you don’t know where to start, check out our post, Best prototyping tools to help UI/UX designers build better products.

 If I show static screens to users, they won’t “get it.”